jouellnyc/Porsche_L9110/README.md

 ## Pain Points
 - Not everything went smoothly, my motor drivers went up in smoke - https://github.com/orgs/micropython/discussions/15938
-- Don't try to troubleshoot when you are too tired - I made mistakes but learned more about the L298N (despite it's size and voltage drop, it work pretty well) - https://forums.raspberrypi.com/viewtopic.php?t=377361
+- Don't try to troubleshoot when you are too tired - I made mistakes but learned more about the L298N (despite it's size and voltage drop, it works pretty well) - https://forums.raspberrypi.com/viewtopic.php?t=377361

 ## Credits